1nventors/1nventors/README.md

 ***`Always working hard (Data/Developer)`***

 <p align="left">
-I'm just a regular guy who has always been fascinated by technology, I love building databases and small projects that I find interesting or fun to try, everything you see here was made from scratch — I always give my best.
+I'm just a normal guy who has always been fascinated by technology, I love building databases and small projects that I find interesting or fun to try, everything you see here was made from scratch — I always give my best.
 I hope that one day I can create software or work with data in a way that truly helps people.
 </p>

 ---